|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed discuss training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.
+In the last section, we discussed training supervisees in ten steps that can help a therapist cope with a client who might be at risk for suicide.

-On this track, we will discuss sexual attraction to clients, and determining appropriate levels of nonsexual physical contact with clients.
-You might consider playing this track for your clinical supervisee early in your supervisor relationship, as a means to open the discussion, should issues arise later.
+In this section, we will discuss sexual attraction to clients, and determining appropriate levels of nonsexual physical contact with clients.
+You might consider playing this section for your clinical supervisee early in your supervisor relationship, as a means to open the discussion, should issues arise later.

 I find it beneficial to provide my supervisees with the following statistics regarding sexual attraction towards clients.
-You might consider playing this track during one of your sessions.
+You might consider playing this section during one of your sessions.